dib-lab/dibsi/VENUE.md

 temperatures of up to 110 deg F (38 deg C).
 We recommend bringing water bottles, hats, and sunscreen.

-The workshops have no dress requirement and flip-flops and shorts are fine, although we do also have strong functioning airconditioning.
+The workshops have no dress requirement and informal-wear (flip-flops and shorts!) are fine, although we do also have strong functioning air conditioning in the classrooms, so you might also bring some warm clothes.

 ## Family and partners